axiomhq/axiom-lambda-extension/README.md

 ---

-The axiom-extension can send the logs and platform events of your Lambda function to [Axiom](https://axiom.co/).
+The axiom-lambda-extension can send logs and platform events of your Lambda function to [Axiom](https://axiom.co/).
 Axiom will detect the extension and provide you with quick filters and a dashboard.

-But by using the axiom Lambda extension, you can forget the extra configuration regarding cloudwatch and subscription filters.
+With the Axiom Lambda extension, you can forget about the extra configuration of CloudWatch and subscription filters.

-**Note:** The Lambda Service will still sends the logs to CloudWatch logs.
-If You want to disable cloudwatch logging, you will need to deny the Lambda Function access to cloudwatch by explicit IAM policies.
+**Note:** After the Axiom Lambda extension is installed, the Lambda service will still send logs to CloudWatch Logs.

+To disable the CloudWatch logging, follow the steps below:

+* Install the Axiom Lambda extension;
+* Make sure everything is working properly in Axiom;
+* Disable the permissions for CloudWatch.

+For more detail on how to disable the CloudWatch logging, see the [Axiom documentation](https://www.axiom.co/docs/send-data/lambda#disable-cloudwatch-logging).

 ## Quickstart

 1. Set these environment variables on your function:

    - `AXIOM_DATASET`: The dataset name to send logs to.
 Learn more about creating a dataset [here](https://www.axiom.co/docs/reference/settings#dataset)
    - `AXIOM_TOKEN`: The Axiom API token (needs ingest permission into the dataset above).
-Learn more about creating token [here](https://www.axiom.co/docs/restapi/token#creating-an-access-token)
+Learn more about creating tokens [here](https://www.axiom.co/docs/restapi/token#creating-an-access-token)

 2. Add the extension as a layer with the AWS CLI: